What type of issue are you experiencing?

 2. Turn DHCP OFF

-3. Enter Static IP, Subnet Mask, and Gateway
+3. Enter Static IP, Subnet Mask,

 4. Scroll down and click Restart